 So what’s up with this mysterious vinegar?
 Why is everyone talking about it and why is it so special?

 Vinegar is made through a double fermentation.
 First, yeast converts sugars to alcohol.
 The second fermentation happens when bacteria convert the alcohol to acid.
 Acetic acid is the main component of vinegar.

 Most vinegar is distilled.
-Thus, when the liquid is heated to a high temperature, the healthy enzymes are destroyed.
+Thus, when the liquid is heated to a high temperature, the healthy enzymes and probiotics are destroyed.
 This is one way that apple cider vinegar stands out from other vinegars, because it is often available raw, resulting in a more nutrient-rich product.
-That murky looking stuff you see on the bottom of bottles labeled “with the mother” or “unfiltered” is actually a bunch of good bacteria that your stomach will welcome with open arms.
+That murky looking stuff you see on the bottom of bottles labeled “organic raw,” “with the mother,” or “unfiltered” is actually a bunch of good bacteria that your stomach will welcome with open arms.

 Vinegar in general has been used for a long time to aid weight loss.
 It seems to reduce food cravings and leave people feeling fuller after a meal.
 (Evidence from a 2005 study listed below.)
 Maybe this is one benefit of starting your meal with a salad and vinaigrette (we’re doing something right!).

 Diabetes Journal published a study in 2004 that tested vinegar on blood sugar.
 Subjects consumed apple cider vinegar in water following a meal high in carbohydrates.
 Those who had vinegar following their meal showed less flux in insulin, which could mean that their blood sugar was less affected by their meal.
 Because of the connection between blood sugar and weight gain, this provides good evidence for using vinegar to help maintain weight.